Healthy Homes Assessment Trentham

 Trentham Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Trentham and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory to all Trentham and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that prove the conformance to any Healthy Homes Standard that apply or will apply to your rental home.
+• Property managers and landlords are required to keep records that prove conformance with any Healthy Homes Standard that apply or will be applied throughout the tenancy period of their rental properties.

-• Property managers and private landlords are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.
+• Private landlords and property managers have to make sure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed or varied tenant.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Beginning 1 July 2023

-• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes